noderaider/redux-idle-monitor/README.md

-import rootReducer from '../reducers' import DevTools from '../../containers/DevTools' import { middleware as idleMiddleware } from '../components/redux-idle-monitor'
+import rootReducer from '../reducers' import DevTools from '../../containers/DevTools' import { middleware as idleMiddleware } from '../components/redux-idle-monitor' import { actions as idleActions } from '../comonents/redux-idle-monitor'

 import { thunk, readyStatePromise, createLogger, crashReporter } from 'redux-middleware'